Gulf of Honduras: Coral reefs

 The most significant coral reefs in the Gulf are those of the Belize Barrier Reef, itself part of the Mesoamerican Barrier Reef, the second-largest reef in the world.
 It is composed of lagoon patch reefs, fringing reefs, and offshore atolls.
 It is home to some 60 coral, 350 mollusc, and 500 fish species.
 Isolated coral patches dot the Guatemalan and Honduran coasts of the Gulf.

 Biodiversity

 The Gulf's marine life is particularly diverse.
 It is home to a number of threatened and endangered marine species, most notably West Indian manatees, and green, leatherback, and hawksbill turtles.

 Protection

 Belize was the first country in the Gulf to establish a system of protected areas.
 The Crown Lands Ordinance of 1924 authorised the Governor-in-Council to classify some Crown land as protected areas.
 The first area so classified was the Half Moon Caye Crown Reserve, a bird sanctuary established on 1 September 1928.
 Guatemala and Honduras established protected areas by the 1990s.
-Over 43, 29, and 27 percent of the territory of Belize, Guatemala, and Honduras, respectively, are under some form of protection.
+Over 43, 29, and 27 per cent of the territory of Belize, Guatemala, and Honduras, respectively, are under some form of protection.
 Efforts to establish an international protected area in the Gulf have been hindered by the Belizean–Guatemalan territorial dispute.